 What WordPress Websites Might Need a Currency Converter?

-If you have an international audience and/or if you are selling something, then your website can definitely use a currency converter.
+If you have an international audience and/or if you are selling something, then your website can definitely use a method to show correct pricing.
 Here are some examples that would benefit from a WordPress currency converter:

 - Travel Blogs